The best anti bullying poster isn't the flashiest - it's the one a child actually understands and remembers in a hard moment.

 Looking for anti bullying poster ideas, bullying poster ideas, or a ready-made design for the classroom?
 Use these tips to make your own, or download the free printable anti bullying poster PDF.
 Ideal for parents, teachers and counselors working with kids aged 2-10.

-A good anti bullying poster names the behaviors plainly - hitting, pushing, name-calling, leaving out, humiliating - uses one clear message a child can read in a second, and shows a calm, friendly image instead of scary "don't" pictures.
-The goal is something a child understands and remembers in a hard moment.
+Name the behaviors plainly (hitting, name-calling, leaving out, humiliating), use one message a child can read in a second, and show a friendly image rather than a scary "don't."
+A poster a child understands beats a clever one they ignore.